 Weight Loss Bars

-Tons of these bars are just as bad as a candy bar when you look at the ingredients they contain such as added sugars and inflammatory palm oil.
+There are plenty of bars out there that are aimed at helping someone stay on course with their weight-loss goals.
+The problem?
+Tons of these bars are just as bad as an actual candy bar when you look at the ingredients they contain, such as added sugars and inflammatory palm oil.
 They won't actually help you keep off any pounds!

 When it comes to bacon, hotdogs, and deli meats, you're better off staying away.
 See, they often contain cancer-causing nitrates and are packing tons of blood-pressure-spiking sodium.
 A study published in the journal European Cytokine Network even found that sodium nitrate actually increases oxidative stress, which can damage collagen and elastin in your skin.